Multigraded Hilbert series of invariants, covariants, and symplectic quotients for some rank $1$ Lie groups: Invariants and covariants of

 Expanding at $t = 1$ and then $s = 1$ is similar.
 If $i \leq k$, then we have a term of the form

-which does not have a pole in $t$ and hence as $n\geq 3$ will not contribute to the first two coefficients.
+which does not have a pole at $t=1$ and hence, as $n\geq 3$, will not contribute to the first two Laurent coefficients at $t=1$.
 If $i \geq k + 1$, we again have a pole at $t = 1$ only if $\zeta = 1$, in which case we have a term of the form

 This term has a pole of order $n - 1$ at $t = 1$, and the expansion at $t = 1$ begins